Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/ActivitiesApi.md

 Gets a list of activities for person **personId**.

-You can use the -me- string in place of &lt;personId&gt; to specify the currently authenticated user.
+You can use the -me- string in place of <personId> to specify the currently authenticated user.

 ### Example